-The Group also received zakat assessments from ZATCA for the years 2016 to 2018, claiming zakat differences totaling Saudi Riyals 35.9 million as compared to zakat paid for those years.
-The Group duly objected to those assessments and escalated the case to the General Secretariat of Tax Committees "GSTC" in due time and the case is still under way.
+In August 2021, the Group received zakat assessments from ZATCA for the years 2019 and 2020, claiming zakat differences totaling Saudi Riyals 19.8 million as compared to zakat paid for those years.
+The Group duly objected to those assessments in due time and paid 25% of the disputed amounts as required by zakat regulation.
+ZATCA rejected the objection and the Group escalated the case to the General Secretariat of Tax Committees "GSTC" in due time and the case is still under way.